-Resident camp.
-Council-operated long-term camps exist to help units provide camping experiences that may not be feasible for the unit to achieve on its own.
-Resident camps provide facilities, staffing, high-adventure opportunities, and advancement opportunities to supplement the unit camping program.
+Long-term camp.
+Council-operated long-term camps exist to help units provide camping experiences that may not be feasible for the unit to achieve on its own. long-term camps provide facilities, staffing, high-adventure opportunities, and advancement opportunities to supplement the unit camping program.
 However, even in summer camp, we must not supplant the unit leader's role and the goals of individual unit programs.

 Provisional camping.
-Provisional camping provides a Scout camping experience for boys who cannot attend a resident camp with their own unit.
+Provisional camping provides a Scout camping experience for boys who cannot attend a long-term camp with their own unit.
 Scouts from several units are brought together into a provisional unit with leadership provided by the council and financed from each boy's camp fees.